Skip to content

 If you are not afraid of the potentially higher effort required to set up IndexReloaded, you can achieve better performance values with IndexReloaded – this can be seen in the test results and in the comparison of JS and CSS functionality.

-In this test, we have ignored functions that the two plugins do not have in common.
+In this test, we have disregarded functions that the two plugins do not share.

-For example, when using IndexReloaded for image management, a further solution must be used to achieve an overall improvement in performance.
+For example, when using IndexReloaded for image management, an additional solution must be employed to achieve an overall performance improvement.

 Our completely unbiased recommendation is therefore to use IndexReloaded.